Saloni-041/String-codes/README.md

-# StringPalidrome
+# String-Codes
-This code helps to know if a string is Palidorme or not
+Helps to understand code of string in java.